simon-hng/bachelor_kolloqium/slides.md

 </div>

 <!--
-- Understanding the grading from instructors and tutors is difficult for students
+- Understanding the grading from instructors and tutors was difficult for students
-    - What does this feedback mean?
-What is the impact on my grade?
+    - not intuitively clear what e.g. the feedback means
+    - they do not understand their mistakes
+    - they do not understand how their mistakes relate to their grade
+- Configuring grading was difficult due to multiple points
-- Configuring grading did not reflect the way instructors want to grade exercises
+    - did not reflect the way instructors want to grade exercises
-    - Steep learning curve as Artemis does have a lot of functions and is multi purpose
+    - steep learning curve as Artemis does have a lot of functions and is multi purpose
-    - Grading based on test cases was to granular and fine tuned
+    - grading based on test cases was to granular and fine tuned
-- Overall too time consuming; Instructors where not able to easily create the amount of exercises with the required amount of information and detail
+- Overall too time consuming;
+    - Instructors where not able to easily create the amount of exercises
--->
+    - easily achieve quality in regards to information and detail -->

 ---